EJIJIUOT/E-tag/README.md

 We copy the files from the src folder to the src folder of the project with replacement.
 We copy the files from the lib folder to the lib folder of the project.
 5. We are building a project.If the project is not going to write in a personal account or read errors in the console and search in Google.

+Links to the production of printed circuit boards: https://easyeda.com/EJIUOT .